cosminmoldovan/cosminmoldovan/README.md

 #### I’m Cosmin, a front-end web developer.

 &mdash;&ensp;An eficient coder and self-proclaimed creative designer.<br>
-&mdash;&ensp;I'm specialized in translate UI/UX designs into pixel-perfect web apps<br>
+&mdash;&ensp;I'm specialized in translate UI/UX designs into pixel-perfect web apps.<br>
 &mdash;&ensp;I have an eye for detail and a passion for aesthetics and functionality.

 #### Useful Links: [Portfolio](https://www.linkedin.com/in/cosmin-moldovan/) &#9642; [Resume](https://www.linkedin.com/in/cosmin-moldovan) &#9642; [LinkedIn](https://www.linkedin.com/in/cosmin-moldovan)